codinsonn/codinsonn.dev/packages/@aetherspace/styles/README.md

 ## Customizing Tailwind with Theming & Custom Utility Classes

-Your actual tailwind config with twrnc should live at the "/features/app-core/tailwind.config.js" file, whereas the tailwind.config.js at the root is a decoy for the Tailwind CSS IntelliSense VSCode plugin only.
+Your actual tailwind config with twrnc should live at the `/features/app-core/tailwind.config.js` file, whereas the tailwind.config.js at the root is a decoy for the Tailwind CSS IntelliSense VSCode plugin only.

 Extending with custom utility classes can be done as described in:
 [https://www.npmjs.com/package/twrnc#adding-custom-classes](https://www.npmjs.com/package/twrnc#adding-custom-classes)

-But if you also want to enable in-editor hinting, you might want to do that in the "/features/app-core/twrnc.theme.js" file instead.
+But if you also want to enable in-editor hinting, you might want to do that in the `/features/app-core/twrnc.theme.js` file instead.

-So extend the "/features/app-core/twrnc.theme.js" file used at the root (for IDE IntelliSense) and in "/features/app-core/tailwind.config.js" (for actual tailwind config in your app)
+So extend the `/features/app-core/twrnc.theme.js` file being referenced in both the config at the root (for IDE IntelliSense) and in `/features/app-core/tailwind.config.js` (for actual tailwind config in your app)

 Import & pass the final config to AetherContextManager in ClientRootLayout.tsx (next) or _layout.tsx (expo).
 This should already be done for you when generating a new Aetherspace project.